-For more than a century, the kilogram — the fundamental mass unit in the International System of Units (SI) — has been defined as exactly equal to the mass of a small polished cylinder, cast in 1879 of platinum and iridium, which is kept in a triple-locked vault on the outskirts of Paris.
-This "one kilogram to rule them all" is known as the International Prototype of the Kilogram, or IPK.
+For more than a century, the kilogram — the fundamental mass unit in the International System of Units (SI) — was defined as exactly equal to the mass of a small polished cylinder, cast in 1879 of platinum and iridium, which was kept in a triple-locked vault on the outskirts of Paris.
+This "one kilogram to rule them all" was known as the International Prototype of the Kilogram, or IPK.

 But there are inherent problems with using physical artifacts as definitions, since these objects appear to experience slight changes in their mass over time.
-The current system also requires that nations conduct the time-consuming business of periodically sending their own official kilograms to France for comparison with the IPK.
+The former system also required that nations conduct the time-consuming business of periodically sending their own official kilograms to France for comparison with the IPK.

-For these and other reasons, the international community of measurement scientists is currently developing a new, more stable definition of the kilogram, one that is based on a constant of nature.
+For these and other reasons, the international community of measurement scientists developed a new, more stable definition of the kilogram, one that is based on a constant of nature.

 A key piece of machinery used to make this redefinition possible is the Kibble balance, formerly known as the watt balance.
 Recently renamed in honor of physicist Bryan Kibble who invented it in 1975, the device indirectly compares mechanical power to an equivalent amount of electrical power.
 More specifically, it measures the downward pull of a gravitational force on a mass by counteracting it with an upward electromagnetic force.

 Their design makes Kibble balances capable of ultra-precise mass measurements: for example, a machine at the National Institute of Standards and Technology (NIST) in Maryland, USA, is capable of measuring a mass to within about three millionths of a percent.